marcopxt/marcopxt.github.io/_pages/about.md

 ---

 Hi!
 My name is **Marco Antônio Peixoto**, a **Postdoctoral Associate** at the Sweet Corn and Genomics lab, working in collaboration with professor Márcio Resende Jr. I recently graduated in genetics and breeding at Federal University of Viçosa with big focus in quantitative genetics.
-Here, I will share some papers, codes from classes and short courses that I have developing over my career.
+Here, I will share some papers, codes from classes and short courses that I have been developed over my career.

 # Research topics